 "The energy, the faith, the devotion which we bring to this endeavor will light our country and all who serve it, and the glow from that fire can truly light the world," he said.
 "So, my fellow Americans, ask not what your country can do for you.
 Ask what you can do for your country."

 Later, on Instagram, the Presidential Inaugural Committee celebrated Brayden.

 Brayden, then 13, first made headlines in August, when he was featured in a video at the DNC.
 He explained how he’d met Biden in New Hampshire and the advice Biden had given him.

-"He told me that we were members of the same club," he said.
+"He told me that we were members of the same club," Brayden said in August.
 "We stutter.
 It was really amazing to hear that someone like me became vice president."

 He bravely got through his entire address and urged people to vote for Biden, even though he isn't yet old enough.

 “I’m just a regular kid, and in a short amount of time, Joe Biden made me more confident about something that’s bothered me my whole life.
 Joe Biden cared," Brayden said.
 "Imagine what he could do for all of us."

 Watch TODAY All Day!
 Get the best news, information and inspiration from TODAY, all day long.